thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

   - No preparation or previous experience with web design or accessibility was required.
 However, fellows have learned about principles of research justice and communication skills for environmental scholars.
 * The workshop format was virtual and held as a Zoom Meeting.
   - Participants interacted with Google Slides, Zoom polls, Zoom chat, and Zoom breakout rooms.
 * My focus on alternative text for static images intervenes on the problem of high volumes of inaccessible media published by universities and research organizations online.
-I incorporate strategies, recommendations, and resources from the Blind/low vision individuals and communities.
+I incorporate strategies, recommendations, and resources largely from  Blind/low vision individuals and communities online.

 ## Feedback
 Participant feedback described the workshop as an engaging introduction to accessibility through alternative text practices.